AArnott/Nerdbank.MessagePack/docfx/docs/unions.md

 ## Polymorphic serialization

-You can serialize instances of certain types derived from the declared type and deserialize them back to their original runtime types using the @Nerdbank.MessagePack.KnownSubTypeAttribute.
+You can serialize instances of certain types derived from the declared type and deserialize them back to their original runtime types using the @Nerdbank.MessagePack.KnownSubTypeAttribute`1.

 For instance, suppose you have this type to serialize: